data-derp/data-derp.github.io/versioned_docs/version-2.0/accessibility/texts.md

 - **Good Example**: "HyperText Markup Language (HTML) is used to create web pages."
 - **Bad Example**: "HTML is used to create web pages." (without explaining HTML)

+When working with <abbr title="HyperText Markup Language">HTML</abbr>, semantic elements can also be used to describe abbreviations and their meaning, namely `<abbr>`, potentially in combination with `<dfn>`.
+See also [MDN Web Docs on defining an abbreviation](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/abbr#defining_an_abbreviation).

 ## Reading Level

 ### Appropriate Reading Level